2i2c-org/infrastructure/docs/howto/troubleshoot/logs/kubectl-logs.md

 ### Pre-requisites

-Get the name of the cluster you want to debug and export its name as and env vars.
+Get the name of the cluster you want to debug and export its name as env vars.
 Then use the `deployer` to gain `kubectl` access into this specific cluster.

 Example: